-When is an Audit Required on a 401(K) Retirement Plan?
+When is an audit required on a 401(k) retirement plan?

 When a 401(K) plan has 100 or more eligible participants on the first day of the plan year, it's considered a "large plan" for DOL and IRS reporting purposes.
 A large plan is required to complete a Form 5500 with more Schedules and attach an audit report when filing the 5500.
 While 100 eligible participants is the general threshold for large-plan status, there is what is commonly referred to as the 80-120 rule.
 Plans that have between 80 and 120 eligible participants at the beginning of the plan year are permitted to file their Form 5500 in the same way they did the year prior.
-For example, a plan that had 70 participants on January 1, 2018 and filed as a small plan for 2018, and then grew to 115 participants by January 1, 2019, may elect to file as a small plan again-and avoid an audit-for the 2019 plan year.
+For example, a plan that had 70 participants on January 1, 2023 and filed as a small plan for 2023, and then grew to 115 participants by January 1, 2024, may elect to file as a small plan again-and avoid an audit-for the 2024 plan year.
 An audit would not be required in this example until the eligible participant count exceeded 120 as of the first day of a plan year.

-The number of eligible active employees are counted even if they have never elected to participate and don't have an account.
-Therefore, it is possible for you to meet the audit requirement if you have, for example, 121 eligible participants as of January 1st, but only 25 active participants.
+Prior to plan years beginning in 2023, the eligible participant count included active employees even if they have never elected to participate and don't have an account balance.
 Former employees who have left their 401(k) funds in the plan are also included in the participant count.
+Therefore, it was possible for you to meet the audit requirement if you have, for example, 121 eligible participants as of January 1st, but only 50 with an account balance.